Rolands-Laucis/Pauca/user_guide.md

 * Start with the basics.
     * Most C like languages contain 3 types of lines of code
         * assignment/declaration
-        * jump/function call/code flow manegement
+        * jump/function call/code flow management
         * code block wrapping of these 2 ^
+* Use comments to mark blocks of syntax that are similar to each other
+* Use comments to show the transpilation expected source and outcome code snippets